teoh5128/intel-sd-training/readme.md

 ![How Capacitance Effect Circuit's Speed](https://user-images.githubusercontent.com/62828746/205509103-b8a090bb-48eb-4854-abff-5e7c4500ab87.jpg)

-* Capacitance - it's a load in digital logic ciruit.
+* **Capacitance** - it's a load in digital logic ciruit.
 Faster charging/discharging rate will reduce cell delay and make cell A to drive cell B faster.
-* Transistor - Wider transistor has higher capable of sourcing larger current and will result in faster capacitance charging/discharging rate.
+* **Transistor** - Wider transistor has higher capable of sourcing larger current and will result in faster capacitance charging/discharging rate.
 However, will wider transistor will consume larger area and power.

-* In shorts, faster cells need to trade off with area and power.
+* In shorts, faster cells need to trade off with **area and power**.

 ===========================================================================